lowlighter/metrics/README.md

 ```

 On each run, a new SVG image will be generated and committed to your repository.

-Note that this will virtually increase your commits stats, so you could use a bot account instead.
+This could virtually increase your commits stats, so it is recommended to pass a bot account token to `token` instead.
+The bot will be able to track metrics of all your public repositories.

+If you want to also track your private repositories metrics, you'll need to pass a personal token with `repo` permissions to `token`, and use the `committer_token` parameter to pass the bot account token.

 ![Action update](https://github.com/lowlighter/metrics/blob/master/docs/imgs/action_update.png)